Collection Development & Materials Selection

 A January 2016 community strategic planning meeting suggested the following library goals:

-In support of the Library’s mission, resources are selected to provide a general collection of reliable materials embracing broad areas of knowledge, within the library’s financial limitations.
-Selection is based on community demographics and areas of interest, in order to support the mission of the Library.
+The purpose of the library collection of materials is to support the library’s mission.
+Resources are selected to provide a general collection of reliable materials embracing broad areas of knowledge, within the library’s financial limitations.
+Selection is based on community demographics and areas of interest.
 Library resources are selected to:

 The initial responsibility for materials selection lies with the professional staff within the areas of service to children, young adults, and adults.
 All staff members and the general public may recommend materials for consideration.
 The ultimate responsibility for selection rests with the Library Director in accordance with Public Library Trustee Handbook (p.15, Effective Policy Making).